 Example: Let’s say you hire an employee in the UK.
 In addition to collecting their P45 and deducting the correct amounts of tax and National Insurance from their paychecks, you must understand your own responsibilities as an employer.

-Employers in the UK are expected to pay 15.05% on all wages above £179 per month for their National Insurance contribution, as well as pay an extra benefits tax, and automatically enroll each employee in their pension scheme.
+Employers in the UK are expected to pay 15.05% on all wages above £179 per month for their National Insurance contribution, as well as pay an extra benefits tax, and automatically enroll each employee in their company pension scheme (employer minimum contribution 3%, employee minimum contribution 5%).
 If either you or your employee is discovered to be under-contributing and not in compliance with UK tax laws, you—not the employee—are responsible for paying the difference to the HMRC.

 One final note: Don’t assume that just because two employees are in the UK that they’ll have the same tax bracket.
 Tax brackets differ between Scotland, Wales, England, and Northern Ireland.